Home/Microplastics Filters

 Mechanical engineer with 24 years of water filtration experience

-Keith has spent over two decades working with water systems across the UK.
+Keith has spent over two decades working with water filtration systems.
 His engineering background and hands-on experience with water quality testing provide the technical foundation for Filter Authority's practical, evidence-based guidance.